paulmillen/cv-small/README.md

 Provide monthly financial reporting and analysis for tech startups and high growth businesses; statutory and management accounting.
 Find and implement technological solutions to aid workflow; use of cloud accounting.

 **Freelancer** (2007-2014)
-heatre sound designer/production manager/sound recordist
+theatre sound designer/production manager/sound recordist
 Compose sound and music for theatre, management of touring theatre shows and sound departments, record dialogue for TV and movies.

 ## Education